Caracal: Distribution and habitat

 In Africa, the caracal is widely distributed south of the Sahara, but considered rare in North Africa.
 In Asia, it occurs from the Arabian Peninsula, Middle East, Turkmenistan, Uzbekistan to western India.
 It inhabits forests, savannas, marshy lowlands, semideserts, and scrub forests, but prefers dry areas with low rainfall and availability of cover.
 In montane habitats such as in the Ethiopian Highlands, it occurs up to an elevation of 3000 m.

 In Ethiopia's Degua Tembien massif, they can be seen along roads, sometimes as roadkills.

-In the Emirate of Abu Dhabi, a male caracal was photographed by camera traps in Jebel Hafeet National Park in the Al-Ain Region, Abu Dhabi in spring 2019, the first such record since the mid-1980s.
+In the Emirate of Abu Dhabi, a male caracal was photographed by camera traps in Jebel Hafeet National Park in Al Ain Region, in spring 2019, the first such record since the mid-1980s.
+In the Emirate of Fujairah, a caracal was spotted in Wadi Wurayah in October 2025.

 In south-western Turkey, caracals are present in a wildlife reserve in the provinces of Antalya and Muğla that is regularly used for recreational and agricultural activities.
 However, they avoid humans and are active mostly at night.
 In Uzbekistan, caracals were recorded only in the desert regions of the Ustyurt Plateau and Kyzylkum Desert.
 Between 2000 and 2017, 15 individuals were sighted alive, and at least 11 were killed by herders.

-In Iran, the caracal has been recorded in Abbasabad Naein Reserve, Bahram’gur Protected Area, Kavir National Park and in Yazd Province.
+In Iran, the caracal has been recorded in Abbasabad Naein Reserve, Bahram'gur Protected Area, Kavir National Park and in Yazd province.

 In India, the caracal occurs in Sariska Tiger Reserve and Ranthambhore National Park.

+Its contemporary distribution is limited to Rajasthan, Gujarat and Madhya Pradesh.
+The Indian population may be under 100.

 Ecology and behaviour

-The caracal is typically nocturnal (active at night), though some activity may be observed during the day as well.
+The caracal is typically nocturnal, though some activity may be observed during the day as well.
 However, the cat is so secretive and difficult to observe that its activity at daytime might easily go unnoticed.
 A study in South Africa showed that caracals are most active when the air temperature drops below 20 C; activity typically ceases at higher temperatures.
 A solitary cat, the caracal mainly occurs alone or in pairs; the only groups seen are of mothers with their offspring.
 Females in oestrus temporarily pair with males.
 A territorial animal, the caracal marks rocks and vegetation in its territory with urine and probably with dung, which is not covered with soil.
 Claw scratching is prominent, and dung middens are typically not formed.
 In Israel, males are found to have territories averaging 220 sqkm, while that of females averaged 57 sqkm.
 The male territories vary from 270–1116 sqkm in Saudi Arabia.
 In Mountain Zebra National Park, the home ranges of females vary between 4.0 and 6.5 sqkm.
 These territories overlap extensively.
 The conspicuous ear tufts and the facial markings often serve as a method of visual communication; caracals have been observed interacting with each other by moving the head from side to side so that the tufts flicker rapidly.
 Like other cats, the caracal meows, growls, hisses, spits, and purrs.